 In 2009, 2008 and 2007, as part of its employee stock-based compensation plan, the Company issued contingent stock performance awards, which provide the recipients with the ability to earn shares of the Company's common stock based on the Company's achievement of stated cumulative diluted earnings per share and cumulative net revenue targets over the three fiscal years ended December 2011, December 2010 and December 2009 for the 2009, 2008 and 2007 awards, respectively.
-Each award has a target number of shares of common stock associated with such award which may be earned by the recipient if the Company achieves the stated diluted earnings per share and net revenue targets.
-These awards are valued based on the fair market value of the Company's common stock on the date of the grant and expensed over the performance period.
+Each award has a target number of shares of common stock associated with such award which may be earned by the recipient if the Company's common stock on the date of the grant and expensed over the performance period.
 The measurement of the expense related to this award is based on the Company's current estimate of net revenues and diluted earnings per share over the performance period.
 Changes in these estimates may impact the expense recognized related to these awards.